orphansponsorshipclub/orphansponsorshipclub.github.io/README.md

-# osc
+# orphan-sponsorship-club
-Orphan Sponsorship Club Website
+Website for the Orphan Sponsorship Club.